EPCCed/eidf-docs/docs/services/gpuservice/training/L4_template_workflow.md

 This process allows code development to be conducted on any device/VM with access to the repo (GitHub/GitLab).

-An alternative method for remote code development using the DevSpace toolkit is described is the next lesson, [Getting started with DevSpace](L5_devspace.md).

 A template GitHub repo with sample code, k8s yaml files and a Docker build Github Action is available [here](https://github.com/DimmestP/template-EIDFGPU-workflow).

 ### Create a job that downloads and runs the latest code version at runtime